 - Median household income in Georgia is $61,980 while per capita income is $32,657.

 - Most expensive places to live in Georgia include College Park, Dahlonega, Thomasville, and Chamblee, according to research conducted by HomeSnacks.

 Historic price changes and the affordability of housing relative to other states are two ways that real estate investors can measure the current and potential future demand for rental property in Georgia.

-Each quarter the Federal Housing Finance Agency (FHFA) publishes its House Price Index report that measures housing price changes over the long- and short-term.
+Every month Freddie Mac publishes its House Price Index report that measures house price changes over the long- and short-term.

-In the most recent FHFA 2020 Q3 House Price Index, the organization found that home prices in Georgia have increased by more than 174% since the first quarter of 1991.
-Over the last five years, the price of a home in Georgia has grown by almost 42%, while over the last quarter prices have increased by 3.02%.
+In the most recent Index, the organization found that home prices in Georgia have increased by 123% since October of 2010.
+Over the last 5 years, the price of a home in Georgia has grown by over 61%, while over the last month prices have increased by 1.4%

 Every year, U.S. News & World Report measures the affordability of housing in each state using data from Moody’s Analytics and the U.S. Census Bureau.
 When measuring the affordability of housing in Georgia, researchers compare median housing prices in the state to median family incomes and mortgage interest rates.

 U.S. News discovered that Georgia is the 13th most affordable state for housing in the U.S. By contrast, California and Hawaii ranked as the 49th and 50th states with the least affordable housing.